Preparing for IVF: Everything you need to know

 Nearly 1.5 million cycles of fertility treatment have taken place in the last 20 years, according to data collected by the Human Fertilisation and Embryology Authority (HFEA).
 With a steady increase in those accessing treatment and the trend looking to continue, more and more of us will be preparing for fertility treatment this year.

 It’s normal to have questions before beginning fertility treatment.
 If you are new to the world of fertility, you may be unsure what questions you should even be asking.
-Our patients often report that the most helpful thing for them before they start treatment was the clear information and advice our team gave.
+Our patients often report that the most helpful thing for them before they started treatment was the clear information and advice our team provided.

 “Myself and my partner received excellent care from all the staff at Manchester Fertility.
 Everyone we encountered throughout our fertility journey provided us with clear information and supported us with compassion.
 We are so grateful for everything you have done for us.” – Manchester Fertility patient

 Feeling prepared for treatment will feel different for each person.
-This blog covers the most common areas that help patients feel prepared before starting their treatment, including choosing the right fertility clinic, the process of IVF treatment and top tips for feeling ready to expand your family.
+This blog covers the most common areas that can help you feel more confident before you begin, from choosing the right fertility clinic to understanding the IVF process and tips for feeling ready to expand your family.

 Choosing your fertility clinic

-Are you looking for a clinic close to home for convenience or are you willing to travel for a particular expertise?
+Are you looking for a clinic close to home for convenience, or are you willing to travel for a particular expertise?
 Consider the clinic's reputation, success rates, and services.
 Additionally, look at their communication style.
 Are pre-treatment appointments conducted virtually or in person?
-Do they have support services available, such as counselling and patient forums?
+Do they offer support services, such as counselling and patient forums?
 Do they offer a patient app to help you stay informed throughout your journey?

 To select a clinic that aligns with your needs, it can be helpful to visit or talk to the teams that would be supporting you.
-At Manchester Fertility, we offer free 1-2-1 discovery appointments to help you understand your fertility options and get a feel if the clinic is right for you..
-We can discuss the treatment process, pricing and funding options, tell you about our team or anything else you need to prepare for treatment.
+At Manchester Fertility, we offer free 1-2-1 discovery appointments to help you understand your fertility options and get a feel for whether the clinic is right for you.
+We can discuss the treatment process, pricing and funding options, and share information about our team, or anything else you would like to know before you start your treatment journey.

 The IVF process at Manchester Fertility

-The fertility treatment process is slightly different at each clinic.
+The fertility treatment process varies slightly across clinics.
 Understanding the step-by-step process at your chosen clinic can help you feel prepared when it’s time to start treatment.
-Here’s what to expect on a traditional IVF journey with Manchester Fertility.
+Here’s what to expect during an IVF journey with Manchester Fertility.

 1. Initial Investigations

-Our doctors will discuss the results of your tests with you so we can personalise your IVF cycle for your best chance of success.
+Our doctors will discuss the results of your tests with you so we can personalise your IVF cycle to maximise your chances of success.

 3. Fertility medication